 - Rayman 3: Hoodlum Havoc featured one of these.

-- Ratchet and Clank and the Jak and Daxter series (where it is called a Jet Board) use them.
+- Ratchet & Clank and the Jak and Daxter series (where it is called a JET-board) use them.
 In Jak and Daxter, the hoverboard is used in several Tony Hawk style missions where the player has to get a set number of points.

 - Zell uses one in Final Fantasy VIII in a single scene, after which it's confiscated.
 Later however, when you're allowed into his room, one of the characters comments that he has another to which he replies he's got several.